snowplow/documentation/docs/understanding-your-pipeline/entities/index.md

 :::info Terminology

 In the past, what we now call “entities” was called “context”.
-We find the new term clearer, but you will still find `context` used in many of the existing APIs and documentation, especially to refer to a set of _multiple_ entities.
+We find the new term clearer, but you will still find `context` used in many of the existing APIs, database column names, and documentation, especially to refer to a set of _multiple_ entities.
 Sometimes, we will also use the two terms interchangeably.

 :::